Alignak-monitoring-contrib/alignak-backend/docs/run.rst

 With socket (+ nginx / apache in frontal)::

-   uwsgi -s /tmp/uwsgi.sock -w alignakbackend:app --enable-threads
+   uwsgi -s /tmp/uwsgi.sock -w alignakbackend:app --enable-threads -p 4

 With direct http port::

-   uwsgi -w alignakbackend:app --socket 0.0.0.0:80 --protocol=http --enable-threads
+   uwsgi -w alignakbackend:app --socket 0.0.0.0:80 --protocol=http --enable-threads -p 4

 Alignak-backend runs on port 80 like specified in arguments, so use::